RicardoJBarrios/kuoki/packages/environment/src/lib/store/README.md

 ### getAll

-Returns the values ​​of all the properties synchronously, the state that exists at that moment.
+Returns the values ​​of all the propertiesin the EnvironmentState synchronously, the one that exists at that moment.

 ```js
 // EnvironmentState = ^{a:0}-{a:0}-{a:0,b:0}-